ConacBreslin/CBBridge/README.md

 - [online-image-editor.com](https://www.online-image-editor.com/) was used to edit images
 - [tinypng.com](https://tinypng.com/") was used to resize images
 - Pixillion image conversion software from [nchsoftware.com](https://www.nchsoftware.com/imageconverter/index.html) was used to create the favicon
-- <a href="https://www.101computing.net/html-how-to-add-a-favicon/">101computing.net</a> was used to help insert the favicon
+- [101computing.net](https://www.101computing.net/html-how-to-add-a-favicon/) was used to help insert the favicon
 - code from [ourcodeworld.com](https://ourcodeworld.com/articles/read/307/how-to-create-a-responsive-table-with-css) was used to make the tables responsive
 - code from [css-tricks.com](https://css-tricks.com/) was used to import the background image
 - code from [codeply.com](https://www.codeply.com/go/PqIBtz3HPL) was used to create	dismiss-on-tap